NASA-NJU/FlyMon/README.md

 <details><summary><b>Frequency Estimation</b></summary>

+Suppose we want to measure the frequency (i.e., number of packets) of each SrcIP for the traffic with SrcIP/24 in 10.0.0.0/8.
-Suppose we deploy a new measurement task.
-We define key as SrcIP/24 and attribute as frequency(1).
-We are interested in the traffic with SrcIP in 10.0.0.0/8.
+We can define the key as SrcIP/24 and attribute as frequency(1).
 We can deploy this measurement task with the `add_task` command.

 ```
-flymon> add_task -f 10.0.0.0/8,* -k hdr.ipv4.src_addr/24 -a frequency(1) -m 48
+add_task -f 10.0.0.0/8,* -k hdr.ipv4.src_addr -a frequency(1) -m 48
 ```

 The above command will deploy a Count-Min Sketch (d=3, w=16) in the data plane for this task.